devmrko/adb-to-csv/README.md

-# write a CVS file from the Oracle ADB table's select result
+# Write a CVS file from the Oracle ADB table's select result

 ## Configuration
 - Oracle Database wallet is necessary
-- when running the application, some of the libraries are needed to be declared like below
+- When running the application, some of the libraries are needed to be declared like below
 ```
 -  java –classpath
       ./lib/ojdbc8.jar:./lib/ucp.jar:./lib/oraclepki.jar:./lib/osdt_core.jar:./lib/osdt_cert.jar:. -jar "runnable jar file"